Accessing the Grid

 REST API

-works exclusively via the REST API).
-Both Swagger documentation and ReDoc documentation is available.
-You can play with the api directly using the API endpoint.
+The Grid provides a REST API (gridcli works exclusively via the REST API).
+Both Swagger documentation and ReDoc documentation are available.
 An OpenAPI schema is also available.
+You must be logged in to access the API.

 You can obtain an API token that will allow you to authenticate to the API without using a username and password via the API profile pane.